How to travel in Spain by bus

 A modern public bus driving along a street lined with historic buildings in the city of Toledo in Spain

 Traveling by bus is not always cheaper – especially on trips longer than four hours – but sometimes it is the only option if there is no train line or airport where you’re going.
 You will find the best fares on high-traffic routes.
-For example, you can get from Barcelona to Valencia for €20 with ALSA.
 Most of the time, these routes are also connected by train services, which are usually better value for a shorter transit time.

 Most companies allow you to book your tickets in advance, but only some routes offer seat selection.
 There may be a few rare times when it’s not possible to buy ahead of time, especially with a smaller bus company, so you will have to show up early and pay when you get on the bus.
-Bus drivers will usually accept credit cards but it’s always good to have cash on hand just in case.
+Bus drivers will usually accept credit cards, but it’s always good to have cash on hand just in case.

 Discounted tickets are generally, but not always, available for seniors and young adults (25 and under), as well as children and infants.
-While searching for tickets you can look for discounts or bonos (bonuses) that can sometimes save you up to 50% on selected routes.
-If you plan to ride the same line multiple times, some companies like ALSA offer a “bono gratuito” ticket for as little as €35.
+While searching for tickets you can look for discounts or bonos (bonuses) that can sometimes save you up to 40% on selected routes.
+If you plan to ride the same line multiple times, some companies like Alsa offer a bono regional ticket.
 This special bono allows for unlimited bus travel within a certain timeframe, but only for one route.

 Bus occupancy and route types

-For regional transportation, service frequency is usually increased at times of high demand such as weekends and for holidays including Semana Santa (the week before Easter when most Spaniards have vacation days).
+For regional transportation, service frequency is usually increased at times of high demand, such as weekends and for holidays, including Semana Santa (the week before Easter when most Spaniards have vacation days).
 There might be more departures around a holiday, but you should still book your tickets and accommodations way in advance.
 Weekends can also be busy depending on the season and destination.

-Standing in the ticketing wing of a busy Spanish bus station, you will see that there are dozens of different bus companies like ALSA, the largest intercity operator in Spain, as well as Europe-wide lines like FlixBus and BlaBlaBus, which can take you as far as Paris, Berlin and Milan.
-Smaller companies operate regionally, such as Moventis, which operates in Catalonia, and MonBus and Avanza, which operate in multiple regions including Galicia and Andalucía.
+Standing in the ticketing wing of a busy Spanish bus station, you will see that there are dozens of different bus companies like Alsa, the largest intercity operator in Spain, as well as Europe-wide lines like FlixBus and BlaBlaBus, which can take you as far as Paris, Berlin and Milan.
+Smaller companies operate regionally, such as Moventis, which operates in Catalonia, and MonBus and Avanza, which operate in multiple regions, including Galicia and Andalucía.

 However, these websites often don’t include information about the seasonal bus routes that run in service of tourism in the high season.
 As I discovered in Catalonia, these can be game-changers when it comes to travel planning, with services including Rumbus, which ferries visitors to the trailheads in La Garrotxa Natural Park, and Julivia Bus, which travels to the smaller coastal villages near Palafrugell.
 For this reason, it’s always worth checking local tourism sources to see if they offer something similar.

 Public buses are different from city to city and, while reliability varies, they are generally all pretty clean and safe.
-Long-haul and regional bus services may include a WC, WiFi, and outlets on board but not always.
+Long-haul and regional bus services may include a WC, wi-fi and outlets on board, but not always.
 Quality also varies from company to company.
-From personal experience, I’ve found ALSA to be the most comfortable.
+From personal experience, I’ve found Alsa to be the most comfortable.

 Scenic bus routes in Spain